Tdammie/alx-low_level_programming/0x01-variables_if_else_while/README.md

-0x01.
-C - Variables, if, else, while.
+0x01 C variebles, if, else, if else and while